klimentij/NerdQA/backend/skills/BenchPaperCompress/Eval/prompt.md

 You will receive a JSON object containing:
 - `question_generated`: The complex question being addressed
 - `golden_answer_generated`: The ideal or "golden" answer to the question
-- `used_snippets_with_context`: snippets from a highly cited paper that support the golden answer
 - `eval_answer`: The answer to be evaluated
 - `eval_references`: Statements used to support the given answer and evidence used to support statements (tree of evidence)